If you’re thinking about pursuing a business degree in marketing, it’s important to know the difference.

 - People – Do you have a good relationship with your customers, and do you have the right people in place to sell your products or services?

-A solid grasp of the big picture and the little details that make it work.
+A solid grasp of the big picture and the little details that make it work are critical to having a successful career in marketing.

 “You need knowledge in many areas, such as how to utilize marketing research,” he says.
 “And you have to understand how different elements, for example, a blog or human interest story, can support or complement a company’s advertising.”